msse-chem280-master/individual-assignment-3-template/ASSIGNMENT.md

 ### Timing your code

-We would like you to time your code for 10,000,000 iterations.
+We would like you to time your code for 10,000,000 points.
 To do this, there is a simple `time` utility installed on your operating system (or under WSL).
 To time your command, add `time` before the command: